danhorst/danhorst.com/content/lists/assessing-organizations.md

 ## Basics

 - How do you measure success?
-- How big is the organization?
+- How big is the whole organization?
 How is it structured?
-- How big is the engineering team?
+- How big is the engineering organization?
 How are the teams organized?
 - What is your market?
 Who are the big players in this space?
 - What challenges are you facing now?
 - What moat do you have around your competitive advantage?